everuner/near_warchest/README.md

 ## Usage

 1. First, adapt the `const.py` file with your credentials and your preferred strategy.
-You must fok this repository to your account and edit 'const.py' at the top of at the top of the page press pencil on it
+You must fork this repository to your account and edit 'const.py' .
+Just press a pencil at the top of the page
 2. Make the bot run as a service
    1) `nano /etc/systemd/system/warchest_bot.service`
    2. Paste